By Nell Harrison

 Report Card Garners Major Media Attention

-Although we don’t like the results we saw from the release of the 2014 State-by-State Report Card on Emergency Medicine, an overall grade of D-Plus nationwide could have a positive impact on health care moving forward.
-Our Report Card fostered many a conversation with state legislators.
+In January, we released the 2014 State-by-State Report Card on Emergency Medicine.
+The nation’s grade of D-Plus was abysmal, but we hope that this grade will stimulate a positive effort for improvement.
+In fact, the report card not only sounds an alarm, it offers a road map for a better future, supporting the delivery of emergency medical care.
+Our Report Card has already fostered many a conversation with state legislators.
 Media outlets have pointed out what we already knew – that several states don’t have the resources and policies in place to support high-quality emergency care.
-Stories about the Report Card appeared in major newspapers, including The Washington Post, The Chicago Tribune, The New York Daily News, Forbes, The Huffington Post, The Los Angeles Times, San Francisco Chronicle, The Philadelphia Inquirer, Houston Chronicle and The Seattle Times, to name a few.
+Stories about the Report Card appeared in major newspapers, including The Washington Post, Chicago Tribune, New York Daily News, Forbes, The Huffington Post, Los Angeles Times, San Francisco Chronicle, The Philadelphia Inquirer, Houston Chronicle and The Seattle Times, to name a few.
 Along with print stories, nearly 800 broadcast stories aired on news organizations including ABC’s World News Tonight with Diane Sawyer, MSNBC, CNN, Fox News’ Your World with Neil Cavuto, Fox Business News, CNBC’s Kudlow and Kramer, WNBC New York, and Telemundo as well as dozens of local television stations across the country.
-The estimated audience reach was 72.2 million people.
+The estimated audience reach was 72.2 million.
 Our dedicated spokespersons will continue to make sure the results of this study resonate nationwide.
 Keep up with the progress at www.emreportcard.org.